Commercial Leasing and Retail Leases Specialists

 - Does the tenant need any licenses to run their business?

-Regardless of whether you’re a landlord or tenant or whether the lease is for a restaurant, an office a factory, a warehouse or retail shop our experience means we’ll give you the right advice.
+Regardless of whether you’re a landlord or tenant or whether the lease is for a restaurant, an office a factory, a warehouse or retail shop our experience as commercial lease lawyers, means we’ll give you the right advice.